SorellaLabs/brontes/book/intro.md

 **Inspector Framework: Complex Analysis Made Simple:**

-Let's face it, the grunt work of data classification, normalization, and more generally of data preprocessing is painful, especially when it comes to blockchain data.This arduous process only becomes more challenging as you descend to a lower level of data granularity, at the transaction trace level, one can easily become overwhelmed by the sheer volume of intractable data.
+Let's face it, the grunt work of data classification, normalization, and more generally of data preprocessing is painful, especially when it comes to blockchain data.
+This arduous process becomes even more challenging as you delve into finer data granularity; at the transaction trace level, one can easily become overwhelmed by the sheer volume of intractable data.

-Albeit masochists, no one purposefully signs up for this.
-The fun in data analysis has always lied in the analytical deep dives, the fine tuning of novel methodologies.
-This is the foundational motivation for our inspector framework & Brontes more generally.
-We want to lift the burden of these preliminary steps and grants data scientists, developers and researchers the freedom to leap directly into what they enjoy most and do best: crafting and refining their analyses.
+Albeit a few masochists might revel in the painstaking but necessary prep work, the rest of us don't exactly find joy in it; the true thrill in data analysis emerges in the exploration and refinement of new methodologies.
+This insight is what shapes our Inspector Framework and Brontes at its core.
+Our aim is to strip away the burden of these initial steps, giving data scientists, developers, and researchers the freedom to leap straight into what they genuinely enjoy—pioneering analysis.

-The Brontes Inspector framework is the embodiment of our hatred of preprocessing.
-At its simplest level, an inspector ingests the classified block and metadata.
-Developers can then focus 100% of their time on analysis and methodology, blissfully unaware of the preprocessing effort involved.
+The Brontes Inspector Framework is the embodiment of our profound disdain for data preparation.
+At its core, an inspector simply processes the classified block and metadata, allowing developers to devote their entire focus to analysis and methodology, blissfully unaware of the preprocessing efforts involved.

-While our initial work on inspectors has focussed on MEV detection, the inspector framework's design is widely applicable across a myriad of analytics scenarios.
-For those interested in harnessing this versatility, our detailed [Inspector's Guide](./build/inspectors.md) offers comprehensive instructions on crafting custom inspectors.
+While our initial work on inspectors has focussed on MEV detection, namely Cefi-Defi arbitrage and Jit-Liquidity Sandwiching, the inspector framework's design is widely applicable across a myriad of analytics scenarios.
+For those interested in harnessing this versatility, our detailed [Inspector's Guide](./build/inspectors.md) offers comprehensive instructions on building custom inspectors.

 ## Why Brontes?